Classification of demons: The Munich Manual of Demonic Magic

 Written in the 15th century, this manual includes a list of eleven demons.

-Fasciculus Rerum Germanicarum
+Fasciculus Rerum Geomanticarum

 Written in 1494, this grimoire contains a list of 37 demons.

 Le Dragon Rouge (or Grand Grimoire)

 Like many works of mystical nature, Le Dragon Rouge (or the Red Dragon) claims to come from Solomon and his priests and is said to be published in 1517 by Alibeck the Egyptian.
 However, it was most likely written in France in the 18th century.

 The grimoire details the different hosts of hell and their powers, describing how to enter a pact with them to attain the magicians' goals.
 The demons of hell are classified by three different tiers from Generals to Officers.

 Pseudomonarchia Daemonum

 Pseudomonarchia Daemonum, by Johann Weyer, is a grimoire that contains a list of demons and the appropriate hours and rituals to conjure them in the name of God, Jesus and the Holy Ghost (simpler than those cited by The Lesser Key of Solomon below).

-This book was written around 1583, and lists sixty-eight demons.
+This book was written around 1583, and lists sixty-nine demons.
 The demons Vassago, Seir, Dantalion and Andromalius are not listed in this book.
 Pseudomonarchia Daemonum does not attribute seals to the demons.